SocketCluster/socketcluster-website/docs/api-ag-exchange.md

       getBackpressure()
     </td>
     <td>
-      Get the aggregate backpressure for all streams on the current exchange instance.
+      Get the aggregate backpressure for all streams on the exchange instance.
 The aggregate backpressure represents the highest backpressure of all consumers.
     </td>
   </tr>
   <tr>